rua-iri/rua-iri.github.io/content/blog/next-js-i18n.md

 )
 ```

 The first new element is one provided by the react-intl library, which allows us to specify the site's current locale and pass translated messages down to the pages that require them.
 The second is a `<div>` element I added to set the page's text direction, using a turnary expression to check if the locale is Arabic or not.
+Since Arabic is a language that is written right-to-left we will also need to change the page's `dir` from `ltr` to `rtl`, flipping the orientation of all the elements on the screen.

 ### Translation